How does your PTO spend money?

 Community Allocation: The funded item/event is open to all members of the school community.
 The ability to partake is dependent upon variables outside of the student’s control (i.e. transportation, time of day, etc).

-Examples: Burns Park Run, Ice Cream Social and most parent requests (also known as Penguin Parent Grants).
+Examples: Science Olympiad, Special Interest Fair, Popsicles in the Park, Burns Park Run, Ice Cream Social and most parent requests (also known as Penguin Parent Grants).
 Community Allocations account for 9% of your budgeted PTO spending.

-Examples: Entry and shirts for Burns Park Run, tickets for Ice Cream Social, Chaperoning field trips, transportation to school events and meetings and any specific needs identified by teachers and staff (clothing, school supplies, etc).
+Examples: Family-to-Family giving, entry and shirts for Burns Park Run, tickets for Ice Cream Social, chaperoning field trips, transportation to school events and meetings and any specific needs identified by teachers and staff (clothing, school supplies, etc).

 Scholarship Allocations account for 11% of your PTO spending.